 The submittal must be clearly labeled as a Final Design with all pertinent information drawn to scale.
 All drawing sheets must include the document date and sheet or page number, bar scale, lot number and the name, address and telephone number of the Owner and designer.
-The Final Design Submittal shall include two (2) full size sets, and a PDF of the complete set of drawings and documentation.
+The Final Design Submittal shall include one (1) full size set, and a PDF of the complete set of drawings and documentation.
 Utilize the checklist below to ensure a complete submittal of the following required items and their associated standards: